Kelly Tyler-Lewis

 Kelly Tyler-Lewis is a filmmaker and author.
-Kelly is best known for winning a 2002 Emmy for her historical documentary film, Shackleton’s Voyage of Endurance, which won as 'Best Historical Documentary'.
-The film had also been nominated for 'Best Documentary'.
+Kelly is best known for winning a 2002 Emmy for her historical documentary film, Shackleton’s Voyage of Endurance, which won as 'Best Historical Documentary'; the film had also been nominated for 'Best Documentary’.
 She also wrote and published the 2006 book The Lost Men: The Harrowing Story of Shackleton's Ross Sea Party.
+She began her career at WGBH’s NOVA.

+She holds an A.L.B. from Harvard University.